Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action (Exports), resource (BDD test case), and output format (.feature file in Gherkin format).
-It effectively distinguishes from sibling getCase by specifying the Gherkin export format versus standard case retrieval.
+The description clearly specifies the action (export), resource (BDD test case), and output format (.feature file in Gherkin), distinguishing it from sibling tools like getCase which likely return JSON.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.